-This is the missing link for many.
+This is the missing link for many people.
 Everything you do takes up time in your day.
 Yet most of us create lists of tasks with no concept of how long they’ll take.
-In fact I bet if you took your current task list and wrote down how long each item would actually take, you’d find you need about 20 hours for today’s tasks.
+In fact, I bet if you took your current task list and wrote down how long each item would actually take, you’d find you need about 20 hours for today’s tasks.
 Ever feel like you never get everything done in a day?
 This is why.
 We drastically underestimate how long things take.
 Since everything takes time to do, we need to assign actual time to the things that matter most to us.

-Look at your 6-7 weekly outcomes and decide what core tasks will need to happen to accomplish these.
+Look at your 6 to 7 weekly outcomes and decide what core tasks will need to happen to accomplish these.
 Now spread these out throughout the week.
 Most people can’t accomplish more than 1-3 meaningful things in a day, so that’s your limit.
 Pick 1-3 “most important tasks” (MIT’s) as my buddy Leo likes to call them, and schedule them throughout the week.
 Keep in mind any meetings you have or calls you need to make.

-Now actually reseve the time on your calendar.
+Now actually reserve the time on your calendar.
 I mean actually book a meeting with yourself on an actual calendar.
-You should see my Apple iCal – it looks like someone spilled a pack of skittles on it with all the self-appointments for each big task related to my Areas of Attention.
+You should see my Apple iCal – it looks like someone spilled a pack of Skittles on it with all the self-appointments for each big task related to my Areas of Attention.
 If I need to do something important, it gets a place on my calendar.
 Period.

 Do This: If you want it to get done, you have to schedule it.
 Schedule 1-3 important tasks for each weekday.
 If you don’t have a calendar yet, then get one.
 I love iCal because it syncs with my iPhone and is visually really fun.